derp-all-day/JSBot/README.md

 DISCLAIMER
 ----------
-Be responsible, because I take no responsibility for the misuse of JSBot.
+Be responsible, because I take no responsibility for the misuse of this software.